ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 Response:

 The response should show active(running) and will show downloading progress for aiWARE containers.
-The process can take up to few minutes, depending upon your internet speed.
-Press CTRL +C to exit out of the status service screen.
+The process can take up to a few minutes, depending upon your internet speed.
+Press CTRL+C to exit out of the status service screen.

 ![screenshot 9](https://user-images.githubusercontent.com/65766301/122612107-348e0700-d0a0-11eb-8d23-be00eeb3a6ec.PNG)

 ### Step 6: Validate aiWARE Installation

-1. Once the downloading of containers is finished run the following docker command to check the container status for running and non-running aiWARE containers
+1. Once the downloading of containers is finished run the following docker command to check the container status for running and non-running aiWARE containers:

 ```
 docker ps -a